countr/countr/docs/commands.md

 ## c!help

 Get help on how to use the bot.
-Will time out after one minute of inactivity.
+Will time out after three minutes of inactivity.

 **Usage:** `c!help [-all] [<search ...>]`